-Below are the details of research projects and research-based aspects of work I have undertaken, in a range of areas including evidence use in social services, impacts of surveillance on authors, access to higher education and information experiences around politics and the news.
+Below are the details of projects and research-based aspects of work I have undertaken, in a range of areas including online learning, evidence use in social services, impacts of surveillance on authors, access to higher education and information experiences around politics and the news.
 Related publications are listed here.